hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

     ![File/Open Folder is selected in the Visual Studio Code window.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image86.png "Visual Studio Code window")

-3. Browse to the IoTLab folder where you extracted your lab files.
+3. Browse to the lab-files in the Hands-on lab folder.
 Select **Folder**.

 4. You may see one or more errors about unresolved dependencies or needing to add build and debug assets.
 Dismiss these messages, as they are not pertinent to the IoT Edge module project.